JimLynx/fundpin/README.md

 #### Future Features to Implement

 - Project submissions form and functionality to enable potential NGO's to submit projects for review.
+- Implement pre-population of slug field when adding a new blog post.
+- Implement Lazyload, specifically on home page, to decrease load times.
+- Implement Pagination on Project page.
+- Facebook Login - see [Project barriers and solutions](#project-barriers-and-solutions) for more detials.

 ### Structure